 12. “My medication is for [fill in the blank].”

 Sometimes I lie about the medication I take.
 ‘It’s for my heart.
-I have an increased heart rate, so this keeps it a stable rate.’
+I have an increased heart rate, so this keeps it at a stable rate.’
 Having an increased heart rate isn’t a lie.
 I don’t like the judgment of someone telling me that I shouldn’t take meds or that I’m ‘poisoning’ myself.
 I also hate the story of, ‘Yeah, I took meds once and it turned me into a zombie.
 So I stopped taking them.’
 Medication is sometimes trial and error.
 It took a while before my doctor got it right.

 13. “It’s just a bad day.
 I’ll be OK tomorrow.”

-Reality: people can see me struggling and I don’t like that, so I try a force myself to cover it up better.
+Reality: People can see me struggling and I don’t like that, so I try a force myself to cover it up better.
 Or, when someone asks if I’ve been crying, I lie and say my eyes are really bad today because of my meds so that’s why they look all teary, swollen, red.
 (I never/don’t/can’t show emotion and if I do I feel extreme weakness if I do.)

 14. Lying about your diagnosis in general…